-- 4.19 Only community health services relating to children such as School Nursing and Health Visiting are included in the scope of the IJB. - 4.20 Appendix A provides further details of the main areas of joint working and provides an overview of the main priority areas and the objectives for each.
+- 4.19 Only community health services relating to children such as School Nursing and Health Visiting are included in the scope of the IJB.
+While the Fife Strategy Plan 2016-19 applies to all ages, the Fife's Children Services Plan 2014-17 will remain the main strategic plan for children and young people. - 4.20 Appendix A provides further details of the main areas of joint working and provides an overview of the main priority areas and the objectives for each.
 There is much commonality between and across this strategic planning work and across the national and local strategies and plans referred to throughout this plan. - 4.21 This draft strategic plan does not revise or replace any of the joint strategies and plans already in place and being implemented now.
-In this draft strategic plan, our focus is the first phase of high level priority actions for Health & Social Care Integration which have been informed by exisiting strategies and plans. - 4.22 This relationship will change as we go forward with this plan informing and directing the future development of the plans and strategies for services which come under the scope of Health & Social Care Integration.
+In this draft strategic plan, our focus is the first phase of high level priority actions for Health & Social Care Integration which have been informed by exisiting strategies and plans. - 4.22 This relationship will change as we go forward with this plan informing and directing the future development of the plans and strategies for services which come under the scope of Health & Social Care Integration. - 4.23 The Fairer Fife Commission was established by Fife Council in September 2014 to take a strategic overview of the scale, scope and nature of poverty in Fife and the effectiveness of activities currently undertaken to address such poverty.